kimardenmiller/sketchbook/README.md

 js-sketchbook-boilerplate
 =========================

-Boilerplate best-practice patterns (well, a particular good-practice pattern) for modular front-end javascript prototyping ('sketching').
+Boilerplate best-practice patterns (well, *a particular* pattern) for modular front-end javascript prototyping ('sketching').

 Incorporate JamJS for package management, RequireJS for dependency injection/modularization, and Jasmine for front-end